 Better schools and safer streets are things most parents want for their children but often times the cities we live don't have the finances to fund these priorities to fullest.
-That's not the case in Shafter who's figured out a way to generate a bugdet surplus and invest in what matters.
+That's not the case in Shafter.
+It has figured out a way to generate a budget surplus and invest in what matters.

 With a population just over 16,000 to many Shafter is a small farming community 18 miles west of Bakersfield.
 But beyond windmills and the almond trees Shafter is more than it seems.

 "It's really run like a well run business, not a government as you would run a government," said Scott Hulbert, Asst.
 City Manager for the City of Shafter.

 With a $28 million annual budget, the city decided to take its finances into its own hands, not waiting for tax revenue to come to them but attracting businesses.
 The city said so far this added $7 million in additional tax revenue a year.
 This allows Shafter to operate with no debt.

 "Shafter has a strong balance sheet," said City Manager John Guinn.
 "We spend more time on our revenue side of the balance sheet then we do on the expenditure side of the balance sheet."

 The big reason for that is the logistics park off 7th Standard Road.
 Owned by Paramount Farming Company Shafter has been helping lease the land piece by piece to companies like Target, Weatherford and Baker Hughes.

 "They had what was needed and they did what was necessary to attract Baker Hughes to this area," said Rick Pierucci, Managing Director for Bakers Hughes in Shafter.

 "We're standing in the middle of a industrial park with over 3 million square feet of construction underway right now," said Scott Hurlbert, Asst.
 City Manager for Shafter.

 "We are attracting companies from all over the world not just companies in California," said Brent Green, Director of Business Development in Shafter.